Get the Recipe

 Enter the waffle iron.

-The idea is easy: prepare a batch of stuffing, and rather than baking it in a casserole dish, which only offers one plane for crisping, cook it in a waffle iron.
+The idea is simple: Prepare a batch of stuffing and, rather than baking it in a casserole, which offers only one plane for crisping, cook it in a waffle iron.

 Frankly, I wasn't positive this was going to work at first.
-I think the fact that my stuffing recipe is essentially a savory bread pudding with a broth and egg custard base helped it waffle up nicely.
+I think the fact that my stuffing is essentially a savory bread pudding, with a broth and egg custard base, helped it waffle up nicely.

 The process takes about twice as long as it takes to cook a regular waffle, but when all is said and done, it comes out with a wonderfully crisp exterior and a tender, moist core that retains just a hint of its custardy base.

-So listen: either you're turned on by the idea of a stuffing waffle or you're not.
-If you aren't, well, I can't help but to feel a little bit sorry for you, missing out on what should be one of life's greatest pleasures and all.
+So, listen: Either you're turned on by the idea of a stuffing waffle or you're not.
+If you aren't, well, I can't help but feel a little bit sorry for you, missing out on what should be one of life's greatest pleasures and all.
 But if you are, then I can honestly tell you that this was one of the most delicious things I've made all year, and I cook a lot.

-And now I'm sitting here thinking about how awesome it'll be as a leftover turkey sandwich the day after Thanksgiving.
+And now I'm sitting here thinking about how awesome it'll be in a leftover-turkey sandwich the day after Thanksgiving.